Learning to play guitar is more popular now than ever.

 How to Play Guitar Songs

-Memorizing the notes produced by the six strings of the guitar in an open-play format will be the first necessary step to set you up with a successful foundation.
+Memorizing the notes produced by the guitar’s six strings in an open-play format will be the first necessary step to set you up with a successful foundation.

 There is no point in trying to skip this stage.
 It’s ESSENTIAL!